ETG Cutoff Levels: 500 vs 100 ng/mL — Probation, Court & Lab Tests (2026)

 Remember

-• 100 ng/mL is the strict cutoff for probation and court-ordered monitoring
+• 100 ng/mL is a strict cutoff often used in abstinence monitoring

 • Your result depends on BOTH your ETG level AND the cutoff used